-As the second-largest and most legendary karst spring in Germany, the Blautopf spring exhibits high economic and environmental values for protection.
-It is crucial to understand how this karst water resource has and will be impacted by the ongoing climate change.
-In this study, we aim to contribute to this understanding by quantifying the response of the karst discharge to climate variations in the past 70 years at the Blautopf spring.
+As the second largest and most legendary karst spring in Germany, the Blautopf has a high economic and ecological conservation value.
+It is important to understand how this karst water resource has been and will be affected by ongoing climate change.
+In this study, we aim to contribute to this understanding by quantifying the response of karst water discharge to climate variability over the past 70 years at Blautopf.

-The historical long-term records show that the daily discharge rate at the Blautopf spring varies between 0.1 m3/s to 32.6 m3/s, with a mean of 2.3 m3/s.
-Due to the groundwater memory, the aquifer responds to the precipitation events with time lags.
-It hence leads to the difficulty to predict the timing and intensity of the peak flow of the karst spring which is often required for water management and supply.
-This task becomes even more challenging under climate change during which the precipitation patterns become more variable and the increasing temperature influences not only evapotranspiration but also the timing of snowmelt.
+The long-term historical records show that the daily discharge of Blautopf varies between 0.1m3/s and 32.6m3/s, with a mean value of 2.3m3/s.
+Due to its storage capacity, the aquifer responds to precipitation events with a time lag.
+This makes it difficult to predict the timing and intensity of peak discharge from the karst source, but this is highly relevant for sustainable water management.
+This task is made even more difficult by climate change, where precipitation patterns are changing and rising temperatures are affecting not only evaporation but also the timing of snowmelt.

-Together with the IMPART project with a focus on the water quality at the Blautopf spring, this study aims to provide a deeper understanding of how the water quantity has and will fluctuate at this site by using statistical analysis and time-series modelling approach.
-The research findings may help to calibrate the karst aquifer protection measures for adapting to the future climate.
+Together with the IMPART project, which focuses on water quality at Blautopf, this study aims to use statistical analysis and time-series models to gain a deeper understanding of how water quantity has fluctuated and will fluctuate at this karst source.
+The research results can help develop measures to protect the karst aquifer to adapt to future climate.